Looking back at 2025's biggest political story

 Astronauts aboard the ISS called in to George Washington University to discuss the importance of space research and its impact on our planet.

-Produced, filmed, edited, and directed a multimedia piece published on Planet Forward’s website.
+Produced, filmed, and edited a multimedia piece published on Planet Forward’s website.
 Story written by me.

 Campus sustainability and circularity: George Washington University’s Green Move-Out Program